Vector mesons from a holographic QCD model in $f(R)$-dilaton gravity: Introduction

 Higher curvature theories, such as Lovelock, Gauss-Bonnet and Horndeski, have been widely applied in holography to explore various phenomena, including entanglement entropy, violations of the viscosity bound, thermal phase transitions and thermodynamics of BTZ black holes within the framework of AdS/BCFT \cite{Hung:2011xb, Brigante:2007nu, Cho:2002hq, Santos:2021orr}.
 Of course, the literature offers a wide variety of modified gravity theories, but the simplest way to modify Einstein's General Relativity is by replacing the Ricci scalar $R$ in the standard Einstein-Hilbert action by a generic function of $R$, namely, the well-known $f(R)$ gravity theories \cite{Sotiriou2010, DeFelice2010}.
 From a cosmological point of view, $f(R)$ gravity has been formulated as a geometric alternative to explain phenomena such as inflation and late-time acceleration, see e.g.~Refs.~\cite{Capozziello2011, Nojiri2011, Clifton2012, Nojiri2017, NOJIRI2020} for a comprehensive review.
 In fact, by choosing the appropriate function $f(R)$, the accelerated expansion of the Universe arises naturally without the need to introduce an exotic fluid component like dark energy \cite{Carroll2004, Song2007, Ali2010, Ribeiro2024}.
 This and other motivations recommend us to go beyond conventional Einstein gravity so that the Einstein-dilaton model has to be extended to include higher-order curvature terms in its action.

 The simplest function in $f(R)$ gravity is given by $f(R)= R+ \alpha R^2$ (with $\alpha >0$ in order to be free of tachyonic instabilities), the first model of inflation proposed by Starobinsky in 1980 \cite{Starobinsky1980}.
-Such a model is also known as $R$-squared gravity and provides a good fit to the Planck 2018 data via the statistical properties of the cosmic microwave background (CMB) anisotropy measurements \cite{Akrami2020}.
+Such a model is also known as $R$-squared gravity and provides a good fit to the \textit{Planck} 2018 data via the statistical properties of the cosmic microwave background (CMB) anisotropy measurements \cite{Akrami2020}.
 On the other hand, from the context of relativistic compact stars, this gravity model has been confronted with different astrophysical measurements providing promising results \cite{Astashenok2017, Olmo2020, Astashenok2020, Astashenok2021, Nobleson2022, Jimenez2022, Pretel2022JCAP}.
 Black hole solutions in $R^2$-gravity have also been reported in the literature \cite{Kehagias2015}, as well as the thermodynamics of topological black holes in that gravitational context \cite{Cognola2015}.
 Furthermore, it is remarkable to mention that, based on the AdS/CFT correspondence, holographic images of an AdS black hole under $f(R)$ gravity have been recently obtained by using wave optics \cite{Li2024}.
-Motivated by these investigations, in this work we aim to discuss the impact of the Starobinsky gravity model on the rho meson spectrum.
+Motivated by these investigations, in this work we aim to discuss the impact of the Starobinsky gravity model on the $\rho$ vector meson spectrum and decay constants.
 Against this background, we show that it is possible to include quadratic corrections $\alpha R^2$ to describe a spectrum compatible with the experimental data.
-For the first time, to the best of our knowledge, this study examines the spectrum of vector mesons within the context of Starobinsky-dilaton gravity.
+In addition, we calculate the decay constants of the vector mesons.
+Our results indicate that the effects of Starobinsky gravity become more pronounced for higher excited states.
+To the best of our knowledge, this work constitutes the first study of the vector meson spectrum and decay constants within the framework of Starobinsky-dilaton gravity.